jessequinn/static_site_jessequinn/content/articles/hashicorp-packer.md

 to create a snapshot (image) of Ubuntu 20.04 LTS on [DigitalOcean](https://m.do.co/c/6ceb645458ec).
 I will quickly add that this article will be a part of a series of Hashicorp related articles.
 I will, in future, present/write on Nomad, Terraform, etc. All fantastic products from what appears to be a solid company!

+Anyhow, to briefly explain what I want to do here with Packer, I simply want to create a snapshot that contains various Hashicorp products as well as a docker and docker-compose.
+I will eventually use this snapshot to provision a set of clients and servers to create a nomad cluster on DigitalOcean.

 ## Configuration
 To begin, assuming you have [Packer](https://www.packer.io/) installed, we need to create several `json` files.

-The first file, which is a json based, will contain our variables.
-You will need to create a [DigitalOcean APIKEY](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key).
+The first file, which is `json` based, will contain our variables.
+You will need to create a [DigitalOcean API Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key).
 Afterwards, select the base system image, this case `ubuntu-20-04-x64`, region, `tor1`, and size, `s-1vcpu-1gb`, of the droplet.
 Those details can be found from the [DigitalOcean API](https://developers.digitalocean.com/documentation/v2/) by calling various endpoints.